Wake Up Dead Man: Christian faith vs. Religious wolves

 After Wicks is killed during a mass, Jud eventually becomes the main suspect, and the local sheriff (Mila Kunis) is determined to arrest him.

-Instead, after the murder happened, we find Jud on his knees, ego set aside, humbly asking for God’s help.
+Instead, after the murder happened during Good Friday mass, we find Jud on his knees, ego set aside, humbly asking for God’s help.

 “Jesus.
 Help me,” the priest whispers.
 “Show me the way through this, please.”

-There’s a noise in the back, and the Jud hears a New Orleans drawl.
+There’s a noise in the back, and Jud hears a New Orleans drawl.

 “Helloooooo?”